urbanairship/aerostat/README.rst

 Configuration Meta Data
 ~~~~~~~~~~~~~~~~~~~~~~~

-All of the data that is supplied in the configs repo is stored in Aerostat's mongodb (in the configs database).
+All of the data that is supplied in the configs repo is stored in Aerostat's MongoDB (in the configs database).
 In order to store information about where and how a service configuration should be stored, you need to include a .meta file for that configuration.

 e.g.: